Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: Introduction

 On the experimental side, the DCE was first observed unambiguously by Wilson \emph{et al.}~\cite{Wilson2011} in a superconducting coplanar waveguide, and subsequently by Lähteenmäki \emph{et al.}~\cite{Lahteenmaki2013} in a Josephson metamaterial.
 More recent proposals include the use of atoms in accelerated cavities~\cite{lochan2020detecting}, circuit-QED analogs with tunable boundary conditions~\cite{corona2016dynamical}, hybrid optomechanical platforms~\cite{lan2024dynamical}, nanophotonic configurations~\cite{gangaraj2024dynamical}, and dispersion-engineered optical fibers~\cite{Vezzoli2018}.
 Notably, Vezzoli \emph{et al.} reported photon-pair creation from vacuum fluctuations through periodic modulation of the refractive index, establishing an optical analogue of the DCE.
 Numerical simulations of moving-mirror setups~\cite{olmedo2024numerical} further reinforce the theoretical and experimental feasibility of detecting such effects.

 Most discussions of the DCE involve cavities whose physical length changes in time.
 However, several studies have examined particle creation in non-inertial cavities of fixed proper length, allowing direct comparison between inertial and accelerated frames without the additional complexity of boundary motion.
 Sorge~\cite{sorge2006dynamical} analyzed a cavity subjected to a short acceleration burst, while Levin~\cite{levin1992quantum} studied detector response in accelerated cavities.
 Boyer~\cite{boyer2012contrasting} contrasted classical zero-point radiation with quantum field theory predictions in non-inertial frames.
-Related analyses have explored entanglement degradation in non-inertial motion~\cite{Fuentes2005bosonic,alsing2006entanglement}, mode mixing in accelerated cavities~\cite{Bruschi2012Voyage,bruschi2013mode}, and cosmological analogues~\cite{Ball2006expansion,martin2010cosmological}.
+Related analyses have explored entanglement degradation in non-inertial motion~\cite{Fuentes2005bosonic,alsing2006entanglement}, mode mixing in accelerated cavities~\cite{Bruschi2012Voyage,bruschi2013mode,Bruschi_2013_withoutparticlecreation}, and cosmological analogues~\cite{Ball2006expansion,martin2010cosmological}.
+In the limit of small cavity acceleration, the behavior of different types of quantum fields in a cavity with fixed dimensions has been explored in depth, with the development of a `small acceleration formalism'~\cite{Bruschi2012Voyage,Friis2012,Friis2013}.
 These studies emphasize the fundamental interplay between confinement, acceleration, and observer dependence in quantum field theory.

 In this work, we consider a massless scalar field in (1+1)-dimensional Minkowski spacetime, confined within a box of constant proper length.
 The box is initially inertial and then undergoes a sudden transition to uniform acceleration while maintaining its proper size.
 This configuration enables a controlled analysis of acceleration-induced excitations without introducing geometric distortions due to changing boundary separation.
 The setup thus provides a direct bridge between the Unruh and dynamical Casimir frameworks.